jedgroev/SGWebsite/events/20190307_RNA-Seq_workshop/README.md

 # Setup

 # Schedule
-14.00 - 14.15: know about some basic information about how (Illumina) sequencing works (fastq format) 14.15 - 14.30: main steps of a typical mRNA-Seq analysis (Ernest Aliche) 14.30 - 15.00: setup for the practical session: mRNA fastq files + genome + annotation + softwares through conda environment 15.00 - 15.30: fastQC of the raw sequencing files.
+13.00 - 13.15: know about some basic information about how (Illumina) sequencing works (fastq format) 13.15 - 13.45: main steps of a typical mRNA-Seq analysis (Ernest Aliche) 13.45 - 14.30: setup for the practical session: mRNA fastq files + genome + annotation + softwares through conda environment 14.30 - 15.00: fastQC of one raw sequencing files.
+Looping over the different samples for FastQC + trimming (only typing the command).
+You should check the trimming yourself.
-15.30 - 16.00:
+-- break 15min ---
+15.15 - 16.00: hisat2 alignment + featureCounts for one sample + looping over the different samples.
+16.00 - 16.15: counts.txt + design.txt file preparation for ideal (online tool).
-16.45 - 17.00:
+16.15 - 17.00: data exploration using the ideal Shiny app.
 (if time allows and/or interest from people): demo of the RNA-Seq Snakemake pipeline (Tijs )

 ## Description of the files
 Genome: 1 chromosome of Arabidopsis
-mRNA: a randomly downsampled subset of the original files GFF annotation:
+mRNA: a randomly downsampled subset of the original files (single-end) GFF annotation: